IShowSpeed: 2024–present: Travel content, streamer of the year and continued growth

 On May 5, 2025, Watkins was swatted at a KFC store during a Cinco de Mayo IRL livestream.

 On July 5, 2025, Watkins announced a second tour to Europe, he also began streaming on Twitch for the first time in four years.
-On July 9 Watkin's visited Serbia and there he met Baka Prase, who gave him a €30,000 Rolex as a gift.
-In Latvia, Watkin's behaviour on the base of the Freedom Monument and the payment of 30,000 euros from the Investment and Development Agency of Latvia towards Watkins' travel expenses drew criticism from the Latvian public.
+On July 9, Watkins visited Serbia, and there he met Baka Prase, who gave him a €30,000 Rolex as a gift.
+In Latvia, Watkins's behavior on the base of the Freedom Monument and the payment of 30,000 euros from the Investment and Development Agency of Latvia towards Watkins's travel expenses drew criticism from the Latvian public.
 Later on July 22, Watkins participated in the MLS All-Star Skills Challenge, participating alongside USMNT and Orlando City player Alex Freeman in the shooting and passing challenges, although his score was not counted towards the overall result.
 Watkins also presented Houston Dynamo 2 goalkeeper Pedro Cruz with the winner's belt after his victory in the Goalie Wars event.

-On August 28, 2025, Watkins began the "Speed Does America Tour", a 35-day, 24/7 livestreaming trip across the United States, during which he streamed continuously on both YouTube and Twitch while visiting 25 states.
+On August 28, 2025, Watkins began the "Speed Does America" tour, a 35-day, 24/7 livestreaming trip across the United States, during which he streamed continuously on both YouTube and Twitch while visiting 25 states.
 That same month, Rolling Stone named him its "Most Influential Creator of 2025".

 The tour concluded at the Los Angeles Memorial Coliseum, where Watkins hosted the premiere of his five-part YouTube series Speed Goes Pro.
 A number of celebrities attended the event, including Justin Bieber, Kim Kardashian, Suni Lee, DDG, and Randy Orton.
-Produced in part by OBB Pictures and sponsored by Dick's Sporting Goods, the show tracks Watkins as he attempts to reach the skill level of professional athletes in various sports, by training with professional athletes such as Tom Brady, Suni Lee, Nastia Liukin, Joey Chestnut, and Kevin Durant.
+Produced by OBB Pictures and sponsored by Dick's Sporting Goods, the series documents Watkins as he attempts to reach the skill level of professional athletes in various sports by training with professional athletes such as Tom Brady, Suni Lee, Nastia Liukin, Joey Chestnut, and Kevin Durant.

+Two purchasable outfits based on Watkins's likeness were added to Fortnite Battle Royale on December 25, 2025.